• Skip to primary navigation

 My family loves these Taco Stuffed Peppers.
 They are so easy to make and come out perfectly cooked with a wonderful melty, cheesy topping.
 You can make them ahead or even freeze them for a quick weeknight dinner everyone will love!

-The taco spices in the filling are amazing and really make these Mexican stuffed peppers taste incredible!
+The taco spices in the filling for these taco peppers are amazing and make these Mexican stuffed peppers taste incredible!

 Looking for more Mexican-inspired recipes?
 Check out this amazing chicken taco salad!